 This is to cover the costs of looking after a child; such as food, clothing, activities and everyday living whilst also including a professional fee which rewards our foster parents for all their hard work.
 When you foster with FCA you’ll have access to a wealth of training programmes that will enhance your fostering knowledge and equip you with all the skills you need to enrich a child’s life.

 Thanks to Qualifying Tax Relief, as a self-employed foster parent you’ll still be eligible to claim most state benefits.
-You will still be entitled to claim child benefit for your own children and other children that are dependent on you.
+You will still be entitled to claim child benefits for your own children and other children that are dependent on you.
 Exclusions will just apply to the children that you are now fostering as you are already receiving the fostering allowance for each child or young person in your care.

 As a foster parent you are entitled to claim means tested benefits as your fostering allowance isn’t classed as income when calculating these benefits.
 Means tested benefits are called non-contributory benefits these include: